 As of the date of this annual report, none of our ordinary shares are held by governmental entities of our place of incorporation, and no government entity in the place where our registered public accounting firm is located and organized has a controlling financial interest in our company.

-For the options granted to our directors, officers and employees, please refer to "Item 6.B.
-Directors, Senior Management and Employees-Compensation of Directors and Executive Officers."
+For the options granted to our directors, officers and employees, please refer to "Item 6.
+Directors, Senior Management and Employees-B. Compensation."